WHO'S HIRING IN THE NEW YORK METROPOLITAN AREA?

 Prospect Research Manager, Columbia Libraries

 For the job description, follow the link here: Prospect Research Manager job posting.pdf

 Prospect Research Senior Manager, Archdiocese of New York

 Primary Responsibility: The Prospect Research Senior Manager will support the archdiocese fundraising program by leading prospect research, prospect management, and moves management for the office.
 The Senior Manager works closely with the Interim Director of Operations and the Director of Donor Relations to assist in creating the solicitation strategies for high-level prospects and renewing donors.
 The Senior Manager oversees one Prospect Research Associate and assists in preparing in-depth briefings and confidential research profiles on individuals, corporations, and foundations.

 Professional Level: 5 to 7 years of prospect research, with strong technical and analytical skills and proficient in use of technology, and excellent interpersonal organization and communications skills – both oral and written

-Direct Supervisor: Interim Director of Operations
+Direct Supervisor: Chief of Staff

 - Analyzes donor trends, behavior, and profiles to identify best prospects for upgrades and renewals.